xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 - Thread: A single unique execution context
     - Program Counter, Registers, Execution Flags, Stack, Memory State
-- A thread is <mark>exexcuting</mark> on a processor(core) when it is <mark>resident in the processor registers
+- A thread is <mark>executing</mark> on a processor(core) when it is <mark>resident in the processor registers
 - Resident means: Registers hold the root state (context) of the thread:
     - Including program counter (PC), register & currently executing instruction
         - PC points at the next instruction in the memory
-        - instructures are stored in the memory
+        - instructions are stored in the memory
     - Including intermediate values for ongoing computations
-        - Can include acutal values or pointers to values <mark>in memory</mark>
+        - Can include actual values or pointers to values <mark>in memory</mark>
     - Stack pointer holds the address of the top of stack (which is in memory)
     - The rest is in memory
-- A thread is <mark>suspended</mark>(not running) when its state <mark>is not</mark> loaded into the processor
-    - Processor state pointing at some other thread
+- A thread is <mark>suspended</mark>(not running) when its state <mark>is not</mark> loaded into the processor state pointing at some other thread
-    - Program counter register is not pointing at the next instructure from this thread
+    - Program counter register is not pointing at the next instruction from this thread
     - Often: a copy of the last value for each register stored in memory

 ### What happens during program execution